GoogleCloudPlatform/community/tutorials/gke-filestore-dynamic-provisioning/index.md

 Create an instance of NFS-Client Provisioner connected to the Cloud Filestore instance you created earlier via its IP address (```${FSADDR}```).
 The NFS-Client Provisioner creates a new storage class: ```nfs-client```.
-Persistent volume claims against that storage class will be fulfilled by creating persistent volumes backed by directories under the ```/volumes``` directory on the Cloud Filestore instances managed storage.
+Persistent volume claims against that storage class will be fulfilled by creating persistent volumes backed by directories under the ```/volumes``` directory on the Cloud Filestore instance's managed storage.
 ```sh
 helm install stable/nfs-client-provisioner --name nfs-cp --set nfs.server=${FSADDR} --set nfs.path=/volumes
 watch kubectl get po -l app=nfs-client-provisioner
 ```
-Press Ctrl-C when the provisioner pod's status changes to Running
+Press Ctrl-C when the provisioner pod's status changes to Running.

 ## Make a Persistent Volume Claim
-While you can use any application that uses storage classes to do [dynamic provisioning](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/) to test the nfs-client provisioner, in this tutorial you will deploy a [PostgreSQL](https://www.postgresql.org/) instance verify the configuration.
+While you can use any application that uses storage classes to do [dynamic provisioning](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/) to test the NFS-Client Provisioner, in this tutorial you will deploy a [PostgreSQL](https://www.postgresql.org/) instance to verify the configuration.
 ```sh
 helm install --name postgresql --set persistence.storageClass=nfs-client stable/postgresql